spoddutur/my-notes/solr2.md

 ### 2.5 Fix:
 Based on his query needs, user should be given control on whether tokenisation should happen before or after applying field analysers.
 For this purpose, as part of [SOLR-9185 change in Solr 6.5](https://lucene.apache.org/solr/guide/6_6/the-extended-dismax-query-parser.html#TheExtendedDisMaxQueryParser-ThesowParameter),  a parameter called ```sow a.k.a split-on-whitespace``` is introduced.

-## 3. SOW - Split on Whitespace param for DisMax
+## 3. SOW - Split on Whitespace param for ExtendedDisMaxQueryParser

 ### 3.1 sow:
 This parameter decides whether to split each of the query terms by whitespace or not before applying field analysers/filters.